Setting Your B2B Marketing Budget: The 1-2-3 Guide

-Unsurprisingly, social media spend jumped by 74% during the pandemic.
+Unsurprisingly, social media spend jumped by 74% last year.
 What you might not realize, however, is that B2B marketing budgets are flowing to unorthodox platforms by B2B standards like Reddit and Quora.

 What to do: Focus less on broadcasting content from business accounts and more on person-to-person interactions.
 Promotional content will get you instantly banned from Quora communities and subreddits so lean into social media’s intended purpose instead.